Graph display

 Use the statistics tool to find the minimum, maximum, mean, and standard deviation of a range of data.

-2. Go to Graph Tools Drawer and toggle the cursor tool to Select Mode.
+Go to the Graph Tools drawer and toggle the cursor tool to Select Mode and toggle the cursor tool to Select Mode . .

 An information box appears containing the statistics you selected.
-If you wish to display other statistics, click the information box then click Statistics.
+If you wish to display other statistics, select the information box and select Statistics .

 Find the area under a curve